-- 8. A statement of policy regarding the possession, use and sale of alcoholic beverages and enforcement of State underage drinking laws: - The student conduct code of Capitol considers any violation of state liquor laws to be a violation of campus policy.
-See page 60 of the student handbook.
-All reported violations of campus policy are referred to the dean of student life and retention for judicial referral. - 9.
-A statement of policy regarding the possession, use and sale of illegal drugs and enforcement of federal and state underage drinking laws: - The student conduct code of Capitol considers any violation of federal and state drug laws to be a violation of campus policy.
+7. A statement of policy regarding the possession, use, and sale of illegal drugs and enforcement of Federal and State drug laws.

+The student conduct code of Capitol considers any violation of state liquor laws to be a violation of campus policy.
 See page 62 of the student handbook.
+All reported violations of campus policy are referred to the director of student life and residential services for disciplinary referral.

+8. A statement of policy regarding the possession, use, and sale of illegal drugs and enforcement of Federal and State drug laws.

+The student conduct code of Capitol considers any violation of federal and state drug laws to be a violation of campus policy.
+See page 62 of the student handbook.

-All reported violations of campus policy are referred to the dean of student life and retention for judicial referral. - 10.
-A description of any drug or alcohol-abuse education programs, as required under section 120(a) through (d) of the HEA: - Capitol provides each employee and student with information regarding drug and alcohol abuse.
-This information includes the annual distribution of a document that states the university's drug and alcohol policy as stated above, a description of legal sanctions for the unlawful possession or distribution of illicit drugs and alcohol, a description of health risks associated with drug and alcohol abuse, a description of counseling and treatment options.
-In addition, the following statement is included: "Capitol has standards of conduct that clearly prohibit the unlawful possession, use, or distribution of drugs and alcohol by students and employees on university property or as any part of the university's activities, and will impose sanctions for violations of such, up to and including expulsion or termination of employment and referral for prosecution." - 11.
-A statement of policy regarding the institution's campus sexual assault programs to prevent sex offenses and procedures to follow when a sex offense occurs: - Capitol provides training for the primary prevention and awareness of dating violence, domestic violence, sexual assault, and stalking via passive programming campaigns including social media and posters, through mandatory online training for all new students and employees, through bystander intervention training provided to student leaders and new students and through periodic programs presented on campus.
+All reported violations of campus policy are referred to the director of student life for disciplinary referral.

+9. A description of any drug or alcohol-abuse education programs, as required under 120 (a) through (d) of the HEA, otherwise known as the Drug-Free Schools and Communities act of 1989

+Capitol provides each employee and student with information regarding drug and alcohol abuse.
+This information includes the annual distribution of a document that states the college's drug and alcohol policy as stated above, a description of legal sanctions for the unlawful possession or distribution of illicit drugs and alcohol, a description of health risks associated with drug and alcohol abuse, a description of counseling and treatment options.
+In addition, the following statement is included: "Capitol has standards of conduct that clearly prohibit the unlawful possession, use, or distribution of drugs and alcohol by students and employees on college property or as any part of the college's activities, and will impose sanctions for violations of such, up to and including expulsion or termination of employment and referral for prosecution."